 What influenced fashion in the 1970s?

-There were many influential factors that paved the way towards the fashion styles and trends that were prevalent during that era.
+Many influential factors paved the way for the fashion styles and trends that were prevalent during that era.
 The credit mostly goes to rockstars, celebrities, the hippie and disco culture, as well as the emergence of punk rock.

 Conclusion of 70s Fashion